 \section{Introduction}

-Recent advancements in diffusion-based generative modeling have led to remarkable progress in high-quality text-to-audio (TTA) generation, with examples including denoising diffusion probabilistic model (DDPM)-based methods \cite{ho2020denoising} (AudioLDM \cite{liu2023audioldm, liu2024audioldm}, Make-An-Audio \cite{huang2023make, huang2023make2}) and flow-based methods \cite{lipman2022flow} (TangoFlux \cite{hung2024tangoflux}).
+Recent advances in diffusion-based modeling have led to remarkable progress in text-to-audio (TTA) generation, with examples including denoising diffusion probabilistic model (DDPM)~\cite{ho2020denoising} based methods (e.g., AudioLDM \cite{liu2023audioldm, liu2024audioldm}, Make-An-Audio \cite{huang2023make, huang2023make2}) and flow \cite{lipman2022flow} based methods (e.g., TangoFlux \cite{hung2024tangoflux}).
 Text-guided audio editing aims to modify existing audio based on natural language instructions or target descriptions while preserving the unaltered content.
 This enables flexible audio manipulation through prompts and supports applications in sound design, post-production, and personalized audio generation.
 However, research on text-guided audio editing, including training-free diffusion-inversion methods \cite{jia2025audioeditor, xu2024prompt, manor2024zero} and training-based models \cite{wang2023audit, paissan2024audio}, remains limited in performance and at an early stage.

-Training-free audio editing typically leverages pre-trained TTA diffusion models \cite{xue2024auffusion, liu2023audioldm, ghosal2023text}, inverting diffusion to recover latent noise from input audio and guiding denoising with textual prompts.
+Training-free audio editing typically leverages pre-trained TTA diffusion models \cite{xue2024auffusion, liu2023audioldm}, inverting diffusion to recover latent noise from input audio and guiding denoising with textual prompts.
 Methods such as AudioEditor \cite{jia2025audioeditor} use denoising diffusion implicit model (DDIM) inversion and null-text optimization for high-fidelity edits, while prompt-guided precise audio editing (PPAE) \cite{xu2024prompt} and DDPM inversion Zero-Shot \cite{manor2024zero} manipulate cross-attention maps for localized control via semantic shifts between source and target prompts.
-They all introduce the Prompt-to-Prompt attention replacement mechanism \cite{hertzprompt} into audio editing for accurately aligning with the target text and significantly improving the CLAP score.
+They all introduce the Prompt-to-Prompt attention replacement mechanism \cite{hertzprompt} into audio editing to accurately align with the target text and significantly improve the CLAP score.
 WavCraft \cite{liang2024wavcraft} further extends this paradigm by using large language models (LLMs) to translate prompts into expert-module instructions for flexible editing.